Seatis/my-teaching-materials/java-spring/mvc-intro/README.md

 |[Creating a Spring Project using Gradle &amp; migrating from Maven (LynAs)](https://www.youtube.com/watch?v=RtbWEKMWp7A) - this gives an overview of moving from Maven to Gradle; what's happening behind the scenes.|6:51|
 |[Building a CRUD Web Application with Spring Boot (Marinho)](https://www.youtube.com/watch?v=TcP5kFPq354)|29:38|

+__Note__ while there are explanations talking about DELETE and PUT methods, as we have not studied JavaScript/Ajax, we will not use these in our current assignments.
+For these situations we can get by with our simpler understanding of HTML and use GET and POST (which supports retrieving a page and POSTing values from a form).
+Thus for situations such as say DELETE, we would use a modified endpoint (e.g /students/delete/1).

 ### Optional
 | Material | Time |
 |:---------|-----:|